Holtorf Medical Group

 One way in which chronic stress may disrupt wellness is by encouraging burnout.
-Although burnout and chronic stress are not the same condition, they are closely related.
+Although burnout and chronic stress are not the same conditions, they are closely related.

 Preventing burnout and its harmful effects requires that you know what it is, understand its relation to stress, and employ healthy stress-reducing strategies.

-Burnout is exceptionally common with a Gallup study composed of nearly 7,500 full time workers showing that 23% maintained a regular state of burnout.
+Burnout is exceptionally common with a Gallup study of nearly 7,500 full-time workers showed that 23% maintained a regular state of burnout.
 Additionally, approximately 44% reported that they occasionally felt burnt out.

 Although it is most prominent among working professionals, burnout can develop in anyone who has chronic stress.
 Furthermore, even if burnout is not chronic, it can still have a very prominent impact on wellness.

 Similar to other chronic mood disorders, such as depression, the signs of burnout tend to develop over a long period of time.
 For this reason, many individuals overlook symptoms and do not recognize they are burning out until major warning signs have developed.
 Some of the defining characteristics of burnout include a loss of meaning in work or home life, mental, emotional, or physical exhaustion, and loss of motivation.
 These issues can significantly reduce your sense of well-being and may even threaten your employment.

 If you are experiencing some or all of the following symptoms you may be in or heading towards burnout:

 The adrenals are two small glands that play an essential role in stress management.
 Because burnout is closely related to stress the adrenals have notable influence over its development.